yosefyan/Cosmost/README.md

 ### About

-- **Our Story:** Learn about the inspiration behind Cosmost and why it's the perfect social network for you.
+- **Cosmost's Story:** Learn about the inspiration behind Cosmost and why it's the perfect social network for you.
 - **Customer Testimonials:** Read positive comments from users who love our service.

 ## Design Philosophy

 Cosmost's design is inspired by the beauty and mystery of space.
-Our aim is to create a social network that not only connects people but also offers a visually stunning and unique user experience.
+Cosmost's aim is to create a social network that not only connects people but also offers a visually stunning and unique user experience.
 The space-related design elements are crafted to give you the feeling of exploring the cosmos, making your social interactions more engaging and enjoyable.

 ## License